 Not everybody learns best by reading materials.
 So if you prefer to watch, listen and practice along with someone, there are a few video tutorials on YouTube that can help.

-- Learn Python Full Course for Beginners – This four-hour long video starts at the basics, with learning variables and data types, and continues all the way to building your own quiz.
+- Learn Python Full Course for Beginners – This four-hour long video starts at the basics, with learning variables and data types, and continues to build your quiz.